-DO NOT lock or wrap your baggage.
-This especially includes your checked baggage.
-If you lock your baggage and it needs to be examined by security officials, they will break the lock, perhaps also causing damage to your baggage.
+DO NOT lock or wrap your luggage.
+This especially includes your checked luggage.
+If you lock your luggage and it needs to be examined by security officials, they will break the lock, perhaps also causing damage to your luggage.
 Visit www.TSA.gov for more information about acceptable locks.
-If you wrap your baggage, you will need to unwrap it before traveling in the U.S. Security officials will not allow you to re-check wrapped baggage.
+If you wrap your luggage, you will need to unwrap it before traveling in the U.S. Security officials will not allow you to re-check wrapped luggage.

-Never leave baggage out of your sight while traveling.
-Baggage left unattended in an airport may be stolen, or it may be destroyed by security officers.
-If you must leave your baggage for a brief time, be sure another member of the group you are traveling with watches it for you.
+Never leave luggage out of your sight while traveling.
+Luggage left unattended in an airport may be stolen, or it may be destroyed by security officers.
+If you must leave your luggage for a brief time, be sure another member of the group you are traveling with watches it for you.